jimhigson/oboe.js-website/content/api.md

 Under Node.js you may also pass `oboe` an arbitrary [ReadableStream](http://nodejs.org/api/stream.html#stream_class_stream_readable) as the sole argument.
 In this case Oboe will read JSON from the given stream.
-It is your responsibility to initiate the stream and Oboe will not initiate a new HTTP request on your behalf.
+It is your responsibility to initiate the stream and Oboe will not start a new HTTP request on your behalf.

 ```js